What I'll Be Covering..

 3. Lessons From Greek Mythology: Apollo & Dionysus

-In another tale, Apollo and Dionysus rise to battle against their common enemy, namely the giant Typhon.
-Together these two gods overcome the giant and prevent the destruction he would have wrought upon the world.
-This story is seen as symbolic of how order and chaos—when brought into agreement—can triumph over seemingly unassailable odds and establish harmony amidst the contrasts and contradictions of everyday life.
+In another story, we learn Apollo and Dionysus join forces to battle against the giant Typhon.
+Together they are able to overcome the giant and prevent the destruction he would have wrought upon the world.
+The is seen as symbolic of how order and chaos——when brought together in the right manner——can the triumph over the complexities and complications of the world around us.

 4. Harmony Through The Mingling Of Opposites